First Climate Change Risk Assessment (2012)

 Second Climate Change Risk Assessment (2017)

-For the second CCRA, Defra asked the Committee on Climate Change (CCC) to prepare the independent Evidence Report setting out the latest evidence on the risks and opportunities to the UK from climate change and updating the evidence base from CCRA1.
+For the second CCRA, Defra asked the Climate Change Committee (CCC) to prepare the independent Evidence Report setting out the latest evidence on the risks and opportunities to the UK from climate change and updating the evidence base from CCRA1.
 The CCRA2 Evidence Report considered a smaller list of 56 priority risks and opportunities highlighted by the Government, and summarised the results using a slightly different method to CCRA1, focussing on the urgency of further action rather than the size of the different risks and opportunities.
 The Government again followed the publication of the Evidence Report (in 2016) with a Government Report summarising the main risks, opportunities and priorities for action, in January 2017.
-More information can be found on the Committee on Climate Change’s website.
+More information can be found on the Climate Change Committee’s website.

 The UK Government’s 2017 assessment of UK climate risk is available here.